Hundreds quarantined as Ebola returns to north Sierra Leone district

 “Seven of her primary contacts have been taken to the Ebola treatment unit,” he told Reuters.
 Three patients who came into contact with the girl at another health facility have also been taken to the treatment unit.

-Conteh said health workers were investigating how the teenager got infected, since she had not traveled outside the village in years.
+Conteh said health workers were investigating how the teenager got infected, since she had not travelled outside the village in years.
 Initial suspicions are that she had sex with an Ebola survivor.

 “We are baffled by that possibility because the survivor in question was discharged in March, way beyond the 90-day period within which sexual transmission is said to be possible,” Conteh said.